themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 }
 ~~~

-Refresh your browser, and if you're on a large display pull the browser window as wide as it will go.
+Refresh your browser, and if you're on a large display pull the window as wide as it will go.
 You'll see the size of everything smoothly ramp up *assuming you scaled everything in relative measures like ems and percentages*.
-This is why I don't use exact pixel sizes when I can avoid it.
+This is why it's a good idea to avoid exact pixel sizes whenever possible.
 They don't scale.

 > {{ theme:partial src="aside-header" voice="erik" text="Except..." }}
 >